chrismattmann/imagecat/README.md

 setenv PCS_HOME $OODT_HOME/pcs
 ```

+* NOTE:
-* NOTE: Mac OS X users may need to use a different value for JAVA_HOME because the Java installation that is found by the above command does not necessarily contain the bin/java folder layout.
+- Mac OS X users may need to use a different value for JAVA_HOME because the Java installation that is found by the above command does not necessarily contain the bin/java folder layout.
 If that's the case, then try a path along the lines of: (your jdk version may vary)
+- With, you will need to change `setenv var str` to `export var="str"`.
+- Please ensure that `OODT_HOME`, `FILEMGR_URL`, `WORKFLOW_URL`, `RESMGR_URL` are all set to the above values without fail.

 ```
 setenv JAVA_HOME /Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk/Contents/Home
 ```